frubino/mgkit/docs/source/pipeline/tutorial.rst

 We only need the taxonomy for an optional part of the gene prediction for the analysis.
 It can be downloaded using the command::

-    $ download_data -x -p -m EMAIL
+    $ download-taxonomy.sh

-Where *EMAIL* should be replaced by your email address.
-The data will be saved in the directory `mg_data` to which we'll refer from now on.
+The data will be saved in the file `taxonomy.pickle` to which we'll refer from now on.
+More information can be found in :ref:`download-taxonomy`

 Metagenome Assembly
 -------------------